LeviEzra1/Project1_team4/readme.md

 ## Displaying our Findings Visually:
 To observe annual and monthly trends of school shootings:
 - We created a bar chart that reveals overall shooting trends by month and year
+- Bar chart for seasonal incidents, and quarter incidents

 To observe regions and states affected by shooting incidents:
 - We created a geomap of the US displaying the prevalence
+- We created a bar chart to display the top five schools

 To analyze patterns based on school type, time of day, and location:
 - We created bar charts to visualize incident patterns by school type (elementary, high school) and time of day (morning vs. afternoon).
 - We created a pie chart to show the distribution of weapon types used.

 To analyze perpetrator demographics:
-- We created pie charts to represent the age groups, gender distribution, and background data of perpetrators.
+- We created pie charts to represent the gender distribution and common weapon usage
-- We analyzed traits and warning signs/risk factors of perpetrators, including age, gender, background, and mental health.
+- Bar chart was created to display the count of ages amongst shooters

 ## Final Analysis folder tour: